timescale/docs.timescale.com-content/getting-started/installation-ubuntu-ami.md

 the AWS CLI, or any other AWS deployment tool that supports building from public AMIs.

-TimescaleDB is installed on the AMI, but you will still need to follow the steps for initializing a database with the Timescale extension.
+TimescaleDB is installed on the AMI, but you will still need to follow the steps for initializing a database with the TimescaleDB extension.
 See our [setup] section for details.
 Depending on your user/permission needs, you will also need to set up a postgres superuser for your database by following these [postgres instructions].
 Another possibility is using the operating system's `ubuntu` user and modifying the [pg_hba].